maia1703/esb/README.md

 Finally!
 A cutting edge Enlightenment for Slackware!

-Download main esb.tar.gz and run my build script to build everything : build-enlightenment.SlackBuild
+Download main esb.zip and run my build script to build everything : build-enlightenment.SlackBuild

 or go the  willysr and GArik way.